bikemurt/mobile-autoload-swap/README.md

 # mobile-autoload-swap

 This repo uses the [Resource Remaps](https://godotengine.org/asset-library/asset/3451) plugin to test swapping autoload resources for the mobile build.
+It generalizes to any platform type, but this is what I specifically wanted to test in my case.
+I will have different code for multiplayer, achievements, etc., based on if the build is for Desktop or for Mobile.
+So this setup allows me to swap autoloads at Export time to achieve that.
+You still get to use static typing since the autoload name is the same for all platforms.

 ## Autoload Setup
 - Install the Resource Remaps plugin and enable it